golang/go/README.md

 Go is the work of thousands of contributors.
 We appreciate your help!

-To contribute, please read the contribution guidelines at https://go.dev/doc/contribute.
+To contribute, read the [Contribution Guide](https://go.dev/doc/contribute).

-Note that the Go project uses the issue tracker for bug reports and proposals only.
+> Note that the Go project restricts the [Github issue tracker](https://github.com/golang/go/issues) for bug reports and proposals only.
 See https://go.dev/wiki/Questions for a list of places to ask questions about the Go language.